SmarterApp/TDS_TestIntegrationSystem/README.md

 * WinSCPNet

 ### Runtime Dependencies
-* WinSCPNet
+* WinSCPNet - *see note below*

-NOTE:  WinSCPNet is not included in the released source code.
+#### WinSCPNet is not included in the released source code.
 It must be acquired and added as a third party library in order for all 3 projects to compile and run.

 Following are instructions to add this third party library:

-####1) Download the winscp552automation.zip package from http://sourceforge.net/projects/winscp/files/WinSCP/5.5.2/winscp552automation.zip/download.
+1. Download the winscp552automation.zip package from http://sourceforge.net/projects/winscp/files/WinSCP/5.5.2/winscp552automation.zip/download.
-####2) Copy the WinSCPnet.dll file from the downloaded winscp552automation.zip archive to “\Common\DataAccess\Libraries”.
+2. Copy the WinSCPnet.dll file from the downloaded winscp552automation.zip archive to “\Common\DataAccess\Libraries”.
-####3) Download the winscp552.zip package from http://sourceforge.net/projects/winscp/files/WinSCP/5.5.2/winscp552.zip/download.
+3. Download the winscp552.zip package from http://sourceforge.net/projects/winscp/files/WinSCP/5.5.2/winscp552.zip/download.
-####4) Copy the WinSCP.com and WinSCP.exe files from the downloaded winscp552.zip archive to “\Common\DataAccess\Libraries”.
+4. Copy the WinSCP.com and WinSCP.exe files from the downloaded winscp552.zip archive to “\Common\DataAccess\Libraries”.
-####5) Compile the applications.
+5. Compile the applications.

 ## Future Enhancements
 The following features and tasks are not included in the 1/2/2015 release: